Law Short Course

 - use academic conventions to acknowledge sources of information

-- work in a group
+- work in groups

-- deliver an academic presentation.
+- design and deliver an academic presentation.

 What you will study